A solar-powered farm in Kenya shows how to restore biodiversity

 Benedetta bought the four acres of land in this arid and semi-arid area years ago before she left the country to study in the Netherlands.
 There, she acquired knowledge in sustainable business and innovation, immersing herself in practices aimed at curbing climate change and promoting a circular regenerative economy.

-A mother of one, Benedetta returned home ready to apply the experiences she gained abroad, disproving the widely held belief that Makueni is unfit for agriculture.
+A mother of three, Benedetta returned home ready to apply the experiences she gained abroad, disproving the widely held belief that Makueni is unfit for agriculture.

 Nature-Friendly Farming